Pseudo-Model-Free Hedging for Variable Annuities via Deep Reinforcement Learning: Introduction

-Recently, state-of-the-art machine learning methods have been deployed to revisit the valuation and hedging problems of variable annuities at a portfolio level. \cite{Gan_2013} proposed a three-steps technique, by (i) selecting representative contracts with clustering method, (ii) pricing these contracts with Monte Carlo (MC) simulation, and (iii) predicting the value of the whole portfolio based on the values of representative contracts with kriging method.
+Recently, state-of-the-art machine learning methods have been deployed to revisit the valuation and hedging problems of variable annuities at a portfolio level. \cite{Gan_2013} proposed a three-step technique, by (i) selecting representative contracts with clustering method, (ii) pricing these contracts with Monte Carlo (MC) simulation, and (iii) predicting the value of the whole portfolio based on the values of representative contracts with kriging method.
 To further boost the efficiency and the effectiveness of selecting and pricing the representative contracts, as well as valuating the whole portfolio, various methods at each of these three steps have been proposed.
-See, for instance, \cite{Gan_2015}, \cite{Hejazi_2016}, \cite{Gan_2018}, \cite{Gan_2018_2}, \cite{Gan_2020}, \cite{Gweon_2020}, \cite{Liu_2020}, \cite{Lin_2020}, \cite{Feng_2020}, and \cite{Quan_2021}.
-Similar idea has also been applied to the calculation of Greeks and risk measures of a portfolio of variable annuities; see \cite{Gan_2017}, \cite{Gan_2017_2}, \cite{Xu_2018}, and \cite{Dang_2020}.
-All of the above literature applying the machine learning methods involve the supervised learning (SL), which requires a pre-labelled dataset (in this case, it is the set of fair prices of the representative contracts) to train a predictive model.
+For instance, \cite{Gan_2015} extended the ordinary kriging method to the universal kriging method; \cite{Hejazi_2016} used a neural network as the predictive model to valuate the whole portfolio; \cite{Gan_2018} implemented the generalized beta of the second kind method instead of the kriging method to capture the non-Gaussian behavior of the market price of variable annuities.
+See also, \cite{Gan_2018_2}, \cite{Gan_2020}, \cite{Gweon_2020}, \cite{Liu_2020}, \cite{Lin_2020}, \cite{Feng_2020}, and \cite{Quan_2021} for recent developments in this three-step technique.
+Similar idea has also been applied to the calculation of Greeks and risk measures of a portfolio of variable annuities; see \cite{Gan_2017}, \cite{Gan_2017_2}, and \cite{Xu_2018}.
+All of the above literature applying the machine learning methods involve the supervised learning, which requires a pre-labelled dataset (in this case, it is the set of fair prices of the representative contracts) to train a predictive model.

+Other than valuating and hedging variable annuities, supervised learning methods have also been applied to different actuarial contexts. \cite{Wuthrich_2018} used a neural network for the chain-ladder factors in the chain-ladder claim reserving model to include heterogeneous individual claim features. \cite{Gao_2019} applied a convolutional neural network to classify drivers using their telematics data. \cite{Cheridito_2020} estimated the risk measures of a portfolio of assets and liabilities with a feedforward neural network. \cite{Richman_2021} and \cite{Perla_2021} studied the mortality rate forecasting problem, where \cite{Richman_2021} extended the traditional Lee-Carter model to multiple populations using a neural network, while \cite{Perla_2021} applied deep learning techniques directly on a time-series data of mortality rate. \cite{Hu_2022} modified the loss function in tree-based models to improve the predictive performance when applying to imbalanced datasets which are common in the insurance practice.